telerik/blazor-docs/components/progressbar/overview.md

 ## Label

 The label is a text representation of the current progress.
 It is rendered inside the ProgressBar and by default shows the component value in percent.
-The ProgressBar allows customization of the label position and content.
-Use the label template to override the default percent label if the ProgressBar `Max` is different than the 100.
-[Read more about the ProgressBar Label...]({%slug progressbar-label%})
+The [ProgressBar allows customization of the label position and content]({%slug progressbar-label%}).
+Use the label template to override the default percent label if the ProgressBar `Max` is not `100`.

 ## Indeterminate State